merenlab/merenlab.org/_posts/miscellaneous/2020-06-27-seminar-series-on-microbial-omics.md

 <blockquote markdown="1">**The power of metagenomic read recruitment**
 </blockquote>

+The video of the second week's lecture.
+Please see questions asked and responses given, as well as the outline and timestamps of independent sections of the talk on YouTube:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/MqD4aN1p1qA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### July 22, 2020

 <blockquote markdown="1">**Genome-resolved metagenomics: key concepts in reconstructing genomes from metagenomes**